brute4s99/sostronk/README.md

 - You can find the binary for my solution installed in `matchmake` in `~/brute4s99/bin/` after performing the build instructions.

+Feel free to change `-DCMAKE_INSTALL_PREFIX=~/brute4s99` to any other path to install the project elsewhere.

 ## License